soda-arcade/smash-soda/README.md

 The aim of this project is to add additional useful features, with a focus on those who wish to host Super Smash Bros Ultimate.

+This is an experimental version of Parsec Soda...expect bugs!
+Help development by reporting <a href="https://github.com/MickeyUK/SmashSoda/issues">issues</a> and contributing to the <a href="https://github.com/MickeyUK/SmashSoda/discussions">Discussions</a>!

 ## Features

   * **Smash Bros Ultimate**